typoes/harry-potter-gen-z/book_1/chapter_1.md

 Prof McG shot Dumbledore a sharp look and said, "The birbs are nothing next to this tea they be sipping.
 Legit what they say has me shook."

-Professor McGonagall had obviously reached the point she was most anxious to discuss, the real reason she had been waiting on a cold, hard wall all day, for neither as a cat nor as a woman had she fixed Dumbledore with such a piercing stare as she did now.
-It was plain that whatever "everyone" was saying, she was not going to believe it until Dumbledore told her there was no cap.
-Dumbledore, however, was choosing another lemon drop and didn’t answer.
+Prof McG had obvi got to the tea she was most hyped to spill, the real reason she had been vibing on a cold, hard wall all day, for neither as a floof nor as a woman had she looked as high-key invested as she did now.
+It was obvi that whatever "everyone" was saying, she wasn't gonna buy it until Dumbledore told her there was no cap.
+Homeboi, however, was choosing another lemon drop and didn’t answer.

-"What they’re _saying_," she pressed on, " is that last night Voldemort turned up in Godric’s Hollow.
+"What they’re _saying_," she pressed on, " is that last night Voldemort spawned in Godric’s Hollow.
 He went to find the Potters.
 And that he unalived Lily and James Potter!"

-Dumbledore hung his head.
+Dumbledore sadded.
 Prof McG gasped.

 "Lily and James...
 What the heck...
 I can't even...
 Oh, Albus..."